Maidstone Grammar School for Girls

 Maidstone Grammar School for Girls, also known as Maidstone Girls Grammar School (MGGS), is a selective grammar school in Maidstone, UK.
-It operates under the 11-plus exam system, in which students take an exam at the end of primary school in order to be accepted at this school.
+It operates under the 11-plus exam system, in which students take the 11-plus exam (also known as the Kent Test) in September of Year 6, in order to be accepted at this school.
 The school is primarily a single-sex girls' school, however it also incorporates a sixth form college which is mixed.

 History

 Maidstone Grammar School for Girls was founded in 1887 by the Wardens and Assistants of Rochester Bridge, at a cost of £4,500.
 It was originally located at Albion Place when it opened in January 1888 with 18 pupils.
 The current building was opened in Great Buckland in 1938.
 The new site was previously the home to Great Buckland, a 17th-century mansion once owned by the Earl of Aylesford, which was knocked down to make room for the new building; at the point of demolition, the mansion was unsafe and was in a state of disrepair.